dzackgarza/Notes/Obsidian/Unsorted/Why study K theory.md

 Examples of results gleaned from the [K-Theory](K-Theory.md) approach include the [Grothendieck–Riemann–Roch](Grothendieck–Riemann–Roch) theorem, [Bott Periodicity](Bott%20Periodicity.md), the [Aatiyah-Singer Index Theorem](Aatiyah-Singer%20Index%20Theorem.md), and the [Adams operations](Adams%20operations).

 It played a major role in the second proof of the Index Theorem (circa 1962).
-KalherKaKalherlher
-AlKalherKalherready in 1955, Jean-Pierre Serre had used the analogy of vector bundles with [projective modules](projective%20modules) to formulate [Serre's conjecture on vector bundles](Serre's%20conjecture%20on%20vector%20bundles.md),
+In 1955, Jean-Pierre Serre had used the analogy of vector bundles with [projective modules](projective%20modules) to formulate [Serre's conjecture on vector bundles](Serre's%20conjecture%20on%20vector%20bundles.md),

 Geometrically

 - Finitely generated projective modules $\mapstofrom$ [vector bundles](vector%20bundles.md) over $\AA^N$,
 - free modules $\mapstofrom$ trivial vector bundles.